Robust Model Predictive Control for Linear Systems with State and Input Dependent Uncertainties: Introduction

 \section{Introduction}

 In this paper we develop a novel convex formulation for robust model predictive control (RMPC) of discrete linear time invariant systems with additive state and/or input dependent uncertainty.
-Several practical applications may benefit from this work.
-One example is satellite position control with a Gates model for thruster execution-error uncertainty that accounts for magnitude and pointing errors \cite{Gates1963,Wagner2014}.
-Another example is control of a linearized system where linearization error is modeled as an additive perturbation growing with the distance from the linearization point.
-The same model can capture the state uncertainty associated with the delay induced by non-zero controller computation time.
-Last but not least, uncertainty of some robotic parallel manipulators can be handled by this formulation \cite{Navvabi2018}.

 A major advantage of RMPC is its ability to guarantee by design that input and state constraints are satisfied for all uncertainty realizations.
-Several extensive survey papers cover available modeling assumptions and solution methods \cite{Blanchini1999,Mayne2000,Bemporad2007,Mayne2014}.
+Several extensive survey papers cover available modeling assumptions and solution methods \cite{Bemporad2007,Mayne2014}.
 We restrict our attention to discrete linear time invariant systems and focus on developing a real-time implementable algorithm on computationally constrained hardware.
-In our approach, the planning problem is open loop and we deal with a perfect model affected by additive bounded uncertainty.
-There is evidence that this description is a reasonable choice \cite{Milanese1993,Makila1995,Marruedo2002}.
-Several authors have considered closed loop formulations \cite{Lee1997,Bemporad1998,Scokaert1998,Kerrigan2004,Lofberg2003}.
-However, these suffer from combinatorial complexity in the control horizon length and problem dimension unless certain restrictive assumptions are made in terms of cost norm or feedback type.
+We assume a perfect dynamics model affected by additive bounded uncertainty and present open-loop and semi-feedback planning strategies \cite[Section~8]{Bemporad2007}.
+Note that these strategies merely refer to the method of handling uncertainty within the RMPC optimization problem.
+In each case, the on-line implementation is done in the traditional feedback sense of re-solving and applying the first of the optimal control inputs at every time step.
+Several authors have considered closed-loop formulations \cite{Lee1997,Bemporad1998,Scokaert1998,Kerrigan2004,Lofberg2003}.
+However, these suffer from combinatorial complexity in the problem dimension unless certain restrictive assumptions are made in terms of cost norm or feedback type.